akshatvg/So-Many-Languages/README.md

 1) We are the first ever educative technological assistant to help learn and migrate to programming languages while also giving users a platform to practice and test how much they learnt using language specific problems.

 2) We also help users completely convert one language's code to another language's code accurately within seconds.

-## What we learned

-This was our team's first international hackathon.
-We met hundreds of inspiring coders and developers who tried and tested our product and gave their views and suggestions which we then tried implementing.
-We saw how other teams functioned and what we may have been doing wrong before.
-We also each learnt a technical skill for the project (Akshat learnt Animations and basics of Flask, Anand learnt using IBM Watson to its greatest extent and Sandeep learnt PHP just to implement it into this project).

 ## What's next for So Many Languages